Sunday, October 29, 2023

 October Seventh and the Sad History

-Trying to say where the Palestine-Israeli conflict began, some start with the Bible, some with the ancient Romans, (for the Hollywood version, see the 1959 Ben Hur, though in some quarters calling the main character, Judah Ben-Hur, Jewis, is controversial.
+Trying to say where the Palestine-Israeli conflict began, some start with the Bible, some with the ancient Romans, (for the Hollywood version, see the 1959 Ben Hur, though in some quarters calling the main character, Judah Ben-Hur, Jewish, is controversial.
 For a scholarly version of the story, see this) some with the Ottoman Empire, some with the British Mandate for Palestine and, beginning in 1917, events leading up to the 1948 establishing of the state of Israel.

 Most young people haven't heard of Yitzhak Rabin.
 Probably not the mobs mixing up Palestine with Hamas and calling for the decolonization of Palestine.